The Agentic CLI Revolution: When AI Meets the Terminal

 # Add to your shell profile

-Goal: Make AI part of your daily workflow.
+Goal: Make AI part of your daily terminal workflow rather than a browser you tab to.

 Week 3: Automate